search icon

 Examples of Trademarks

-Trademarks can include logos, company names, slogan generator, and even distinctive product packaging designs.
-Some well-known examples of trademarks include the Nike “swoosh” logo, Apple’s apple symbol, and McDonald’s golden arches.
+Trademarks can include logos, company names, slogans, and even distinctive product packaging designs.
+Some well-known examples of registered trademarks include the Nike “swoosh” logo, Apple’s apple symbol, and McDonald’s golden arches.

 How to Obtain a Trademark